Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Individual analysis of sample galaxies

 The PA of the LON=80\degr and \textit{i}=20$^\circ$ estimated using \texttt{Kinemetry} agree well with the parameters obtained from large-scale fits within CBS (see Table\,\ref{tab:Disk_orientation_parameters}).
 Consequently, we adopt these parameters for the final disk model of the galaxy.
 The residual velocity map of the galaxy reveals several regions within $\sim$4\arcsec~radius with velocity residuals of amplitudes $\sim$30--50\kms.
 Four of these regions exhibit negative velocities.
 Three of them are towards the northeast to northwest and one towards the south.
 The other two regions exhibit positive velocities, one to the east and one to the west.
 There are no signs of wrongly fitted \textit{i} or the PA of the LON in the residual velocity map, indicating that the structures seen in the residual velocity map, particularly within $\sim$4\arcsec, are not due to the modelling of the disk and are likely caused by the AGN outflow cone piercing the disk and raising complex signatures in the kinematics \citep{Fischer_2013}.

 In the region to the southwest, where elevated velocity dispersions and anomalous velocities are seen, the velocity residuals exhibit coherent positive values with amplitudes exceeding 50\kms.
 Moreover, high positive residual velocities are partially coinciding with the emission lane to the southwest.
 This structure potentially continues towards the east of the frame where values reach above 50\kms.
 In the same region to the east, the velocity dispersion of both \ha and \nii is high.
-The residual velocities throughout the emission lane are noisy, yet several coherent structures can still be noticed, which can be associated with the inflow in the bar.
+Although several coherent structures can still be noticed, which can be associated with the inflow in the bar, the residual velocities throughout the emission lane are noisy and patchy.
 The corresponding deprojected residual velocity amplitudes across the extent of these structures are up to 120--125\kms.
-However, due to complex mechanisms within the innermost regions of the galaxy, these coherent structures can not be traced to the nucleus.
+Due to complex mechanisms within the innermost regions of the galaxy, none of the structures that is relatively extended can be traced to the nucleus.

 The velocity difference map of the galaxy is rather noisy.
 Inside the north to south running dust lane, at $\sim$4--5\arcsec, velocity differences are increased with amplitudes around 15\kms.

 Moreover, the BPT map exhibits LINER-type emission within the $\sim$4\arcsec~radius.
 This supports the idea that the AGN might be contributing to disturbances of gas in the core region.
 In regions of strong \ha emission, there is composite emission with a contribution from SF.